- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 By regularly conducting vulnerability assessments and security audits, organizations can proactively identify and address potential data loss risks for NAS Thecus N4200 devices.
 This helps ensure the integrity and security of the stored data.

-Although NAS N4200 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS N4200 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -